GONZOsint/gvision/README.md

 You can also find links to the Google Cloud Vision API documentation and pricing in the `Resources` section of the sidebar.

 To reset the app to its default state or to clear the uploaded image and results, click on the `Reset app` button.

-## 🏃‍♀ Running the app

-You can run the app locally by running the following command:

-`streamlit run gvision.py`

 ## 📚 Resources